 Do I need to provide a passenger locator form when travelling to the UK?

-Travelling to Harwich from Hook of Holland: All travellers arriving to the UK from continental Europe from a country not on the approved list (including the Netherlands) are required to quarantine for 10 days on arrival.
-Before travelling, all travellers are required to complete a Public Health Passenger Locator Form online and must provide contact details, travel details and the address where they will be visiting/staying.
-You cannot submit the form until 48 hours before you’re due to arrive in the UK.
+Travelling to Harwich from Hook of Holland: All travellers arriving to the UK from continental Europe from a country not on the approved list (including the Netherlands) are required to quarantine for 10 days on arrival unless exempt.
+Before travelling, all passengers are required to complete a Public Health Passenger Locator Form online and must provide contact details, travel details and the address where they will be visiting/staying.
+Forms can be submitted up tol 48 hours before you’re due to arrive in the UK.
 You must take a digital or printed copy of the completed form with you when you travel and have the option to print if needed.

 It is your responsibility to provide these details.
 The UK Border Force will be undertaking checks and could refuse entry.
 If you are refused entry, you will be required to cover the cost of travel with us back to your port of departure at your own expense.